 Mediation support and appeals

-We recognise you may not agree with the decisions we make, we always try to resolve any issues you have.
-By speaking with one of our area teams, this does not affect your right to mediation or appeal.
-We will always write to you when you have a right to appeal and tell you how you can do this.
+It is always better to talk to us first about the decisions we make, we will, if we can, try to resolve any differences.
+Speaking with us does not affect your right to mediation or appeal.
+When we make a decision we will always write to you to tell you when you have a right to appeal and how you can do this.

 You do not have to pursue mediation, you only have to consider it if you feel it would be helpful for you.
-If you do not wish to mediate, your right of appeal will not be affected but, you will still be required to obtain a mediation certificate before making certain appeals.
+If you do not wish to mediate your right of appeal will not be affected, but you will still be required to obtain a mediation certificate before making certain appeals.

 For more information about mediation visit the Global Mediation website.

-If you are unhappy with the decision we have made or the content of the EHC plan (Sections B, F and I) you have the right to appeal to the Special Educational Needs and Disability (SEND) Tribunal.
+If you are unhappy with the decision we have made or the content of the EHC plan (Sections B, F and I), you have the right to appeal to the Special Educational Needs and Disability (SEND) Tribunal.

-The SEND Tribunal makes its decisions after considering all the evidence.
+The SEND Tribunal makes its decisions after considering all of the evidence.
 This includes documents, from both us and you, sent before the hearing as well as what is said at the hearing.

 Once the decision is made, the SEND Tribunal will send out a decision notice and an order which explains what must be done to carry out their decision; this is legally binding.
 A SEND Tribunal decision can only be appealed on a point of law and permission must be given by the tribunal for either parents or a local authority to make the appeal.

 You can request that the SEND Tribunal makes recommendations about the health and social care needs and provision specified in your child's EHC plan.
 This gives you the opportunity to raise all your concerns about an EHC plan in one place.
 However, to request consideration for the health and social care aspects of your EHC plan:

 - you need to be already making an appeal in relation to the education aspects of the EHC plan